esphome/esphome-docs/components/binary_sensor/custom.rst

 Custom Binary Sensor
 ====================

-This integration can be used to create custom binary sensors in esphomelib using the C++ (Arduino) API.
+This integration can be used to create custom binary sensors in ESPHome using the C++ (Arduino) API.

 Please first read :doc:`/components/sensor/custom` guide,